top of page

 FODM: BLM Water Survey

-During October 2019, the Bureau of Land Management (BLM) requested Friends of the Desert Mountain's assistance with completing a water survey in the Santa Rosa mountains.
-I volunteered to assist a BLM intern complete the survey in the Bear Creek area of La Quinta.
-We started early to avoid having to hike the 7+ miles in the midday sun.
+In October 2019, the Bureau of Land Management (BLM) sought the help of Friends of the Desert Mountain to finish a water survey in the Santa Rosa mountains.
+I volunteered to help a BLM intern conduct the survey in the Bear Creek area of La Quinta.
+We began early to avoid hiking over 7 miles in the midday sun.

 Bear Creek trailhead in La Quinta Cove

-The fun began when the intern explained we would be hiking off trail and using GPS coordinates to find 5 locations where groundwater had previously been reported.
-So this would involve no trails, hiking over scree surfaces, and rock scrambling - what a great volunteer opportunity.
-Here are some of the views from the day.
+The excitement started when the intern informed us that we would be hiking off-trail, using GPS coordinates to locate 5 sites where groundwater had been previously reported.
+This meant no trails, traversing scree surfaces, and scrambling over rocks—what an excellent volunteer opportunity.
+Here are some of the views from that day.

 Hiking in the foothills of the Santa Rosa Mountains